bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 >**Note:** Only one consignment can be updated at a time.

-We will create a helper function, `updateConsignment()`, to accomplish this.
+Create the `updateConsignment()` helper function to accomplish this.

 ```js
 function updateConsignment(url, cartId, consignmentId, data,) {